Major ICC Cricket Rules and Regulations

 According to ICC Rules and Regulations, It is unfair for a member of the group team on the ground to waste time.

 It is unfair for a batsman to waste time.
-Under normal circumstances, the attacker when the bowler is ready to enter the game.
+Under normal circumstances, the batter must be ready when the bowler is ready to enter the game.

 If a defensive player causes avoidable damage to the pitch, the referee should not do so in the first instance, when the ball is dead is not allowed.
 If there is still avoidable damage to the pitch by a defensive player during these innings, the referee must proceed when the ball is dead.